ayztuva/foodgram-project/README.md

     env_file:
       - ./.env
 ```

+Also there is an ARM supported image available.
+Just use corresponding tag: `image: vilagov/yamdb:amr`

 3. Then finally create your nginx settings file and name it 'host.conf'.
 It should contain /static/ and /media/ locations.